MaastrichtU-IDS/d2s-docs/docs/cwl-services.md

 ## Virtuoso and Apache Drill

-At the moment we recommend using the [restart_virtuoso.sh](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/restart_virtuoso.sh) scripts (which copy the required `load.sh` script to the virtuoso repository).
+At the moment for Virtuoso we recommend using the [restart_virtuoso.sh](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/restart_virtuoso.sh) scripts (which copy the required `load.sh` script to the virtuoso repository).

 ```shell
 ./restart_virtuoso.sh